omerwe/polyfun/README.md

   --annot example_data/annotations.1.l2.ldscore.parquet \
   --out output/ldscores_example.parquet
 ```
 Here, `--bfile` is the prefix of a plink .bed file of a reference panel with chromosome 1 SNPs, `--annot` is the name of an annotations file, and `--out` is the name of an output file.
-The script also accepts a `--keep` parameter to use a subset of individuals for faster computation.
+The script also accepts a `--keep <keep file>` parameter to use a subset of individuals for faster computation.
 This script accepts annotations in either .parquet or .gz format (parquet is much faster).
 Please note that you can also use S-LDSC to compute LD-scores.
 However, S-LDSC requires python 2 and does not use the columns A1, A2 in the LD-score and annotation files.

 <br><br>